HurleySk/hydro-map/docs/QUICK_START.md

 2. **Real Streams** (NHD) is visible by default (if you processed NHD data)
 3. Toggle **DEM-Derived Streams** to compare calculated vs. official streams
 4. Notice the color gradient on DEM-derived streams (darker = larger drainage area)
+5. Toggle **Topographic Wetness Index** (TWI) for a raster view of likely wet terrain; adjust opacity to blend with the basemap
+6. Expand the **Reference** group to toggle HUC12 watersheds or geology; the geology legend appears automatically when the layer is visible

 ### 4. Delineate a Watershed